EngSamiran/Employee-Assessment-REST-Service/README.md

 </ul>

 <p><strong>Conclusion:</strong><br />
-&nbsp;&nbsp; &nbsp;The &quot;Employee Assessment REST Service&quot; project offers a robust solution for managing employee information securely and efficiently through a RESTful API.
+The &quot;Employee Assessment REST Service&quot; project offers a robust solution for managing employee information securely and efficiently through a RESTful API.
 With features such as role-based authentication, JWT validation, and resilience mechanisms, the project ensures data integrity, confidentiality, and system stability.</p>